-Each turn youíll receive half a dozen pages of laser printed reports: a full roster listing with current scoring details for all of your players and full financial details for your teams.
+Each turn youíll receive half a dozen pages of emailed PDF reports: a full roster listing with current scoring details for all of your players and full financial details for your teams.
 Youíll also receive game reports, showing the scorers in every game in the league, league tables, details of free agent signings, trades, holdouts and unsigned players who you may wish to consider making a bid for.

-There are over a dozen games of Gridiron Stats already running in the UK.
-All run with weekly deadlines (so you've seven days between turns).
+All Gridstats games run with weekly deadlines (so you've seven days between turns).
 We have positions available in most of these games that will allow you to start play immediately (as in real-life, you take over a team and try to turn their fortunes around).
 You can join during the season - teams are always available whose coaches have stopped playing and are currently being run by the computer.

 Turnfees in Gridiron Stats are £8.00 for four, £18.00 for ten and £32.00 for twenty.
 Click here for more details of turnfees.

-Your instructions are normally sent through our active website, but can also be sent by post or fax if required.
+Your instructions are sent through our active website.
 Click here for more details on play by email

 To join Gridiron Stats you'll need to send £5.00 (payable to Ab Initio Games) along with your name and address, which covers the cost of your rulebook(s), team setup and first three turns.
 When you send in your application please give a team name.

 To join the game you need to click here to pay your startup fee by credit card via our secure server website and also email Danny McConnell with your team name then we'll be able to get you started in a game even more quickly.

 In April 2020 we launched Gridstats Retro, designed to run outside of the real life season using historical results.
 Click here for full details of Gridstats Retro.